 An introductory course in visual art, with emphasis on understanding the methods of art making in a variety of studio disciplines.
 Topics include recognition of visual elements and principles of design, methods of applying these elements and principles throughout a variety of art forms, thematic development, relationship of the visual arts to other fields of human endeavor, and an introduction to writing about visual art.
 Course content includes representative paradigms of world art, Western art, multicultural and contemporary art.
 Critical thinking is explored through responses to the visual arts through active involvement with various creative processes and media.
 Offered Fall, Spring.

 ART 162 Cr.3

 Drawing foundations introduces the student to a studio-based approach to the visual arts.
 Students in this course will learn to use and explore the descriptive and expressive characteristics of various drawing media (both dry and liquid media).
 Students will also use close observation and analysis of visual experience.
 The course is primarily a study of perceptual observation, the materials and methods of drawing being the vehicle for investigation and interpretation.
 Lect.
 1, Studio 4.
-Prerequisite: ART 160 or concurrent enrollment.
 Offered Fall, Spring.

 ART 164 Cr.3

 The elements of two-dimensional design are introduced through a variety of media and studio practice.
 Emphasis on concept development and creative philosophies.
 Problem-solving strategies are explored through studio work and critiques.
 Lect.
 1, Studio 4.
-Prerequisite: ART 160 or concurrent enrollment.
 Offered Fall, Spring.

 ART 166 Cr.3